terminatorlxj/SCTLProV/docs/compiling_running.md

 See [this file](https://github.com/terminatorlxj/ctl_benchmarks/blob/master/README.md).

 # Visualization
-We also wrote an visualization tool for the visualization of proof trees, called VMDV, which is also avaliable in [this website](https://github.com/terminatorlxj/vmdv).
+We also wrote an visualization tool for the visualization of proof trees, called VMDV, which is also avaliable on [this website](https://github.com/terminatorlxj/vmdv).
 The proof tree produced by SCTLProV can be visualized in 3D space by VMDV.
 Interested readers may refer to the README file of VMDV for further usage information.